anasouardini/blog/src/pages/posts/why-reactjs-is-weird.md

 **Maybe I'm confused but also almost everyone else**.
 In React's Docs, They say [props are Read-Only](https://legacy.reactjs.org/docs/components-and-props.html#props-are-read-only).
 Maybe they only mean that they shall not be modified which I mostly agree with that, modifying arguments has caused me a lot of headaches.

+Maybe it's one of the famous misconceptions about Reactjs, such as ["The VDOM makes Reacjs Fast"](/posts/does-virtual-dom-make-reactjs-faster)

 But since a lot of people say that props are not mutable, I think it's the Documentation's maintainer's fault.

 ## do you really need forwardRef to reference a DOM element in a child component?